 Randy Nelson is a Lifetime Member of the Florida Bandmasters Association after serving as the Director of Bands at Choctaw-hatchee HS in Fort Walton Beach for 26 years.
 He is a member of the Winter Guard International Hall of Fame and a Past President of the WGI Board of Directors.
 He currently serves on the WGI Color Guard Steering Committee as the A and Open Class Representative.
 Randy is currently a member of the Board of Directors for the Florida Marching Band Coalition.
 He has adjudicated for Music for All, WGI, DCI, ISSMA, CBA, FMBC and served as Chief Judge for the Western Band Association.
 Randy attended Jacksonville State University where is received his degree in Music Education and is also the visual designer for the 450 member Marching Southerners.
 Randy is currently a freelance designer, adjudicator and clinician for bands and winter guards in the United States and Internationally.
 He resides in Jacksonville, FL.

-Joshua Anderson currently serves as a Graduate Assistant with the Jacksonville State University Bands.
-An Alabama native, Joshua was raised in Gardendale, Alabama where he graduated from Gardendale High School.
-He then graduated Summa cum laude from Jacksonville State University with his Bachelor of Arts in Music Education in 2020.
-During his undergraduate degree, Joshua studied percussion under Clint Gillespie, Dr. Matthew Jordan, Dr. Tony McCutchen, Sean Womack, and Dr. Andrew Lynge.
+Sawyer Strickland currently serves as a Graduate Teaching Assistant with the Jacksonville State University Bands.
+An Alabama native, Sawyer was raised in Morris, Alabama where he graduated from Mortimer Jordan High School.
+He then graduated Summa cum laude from Jacksonville State University with his Bachelor of Arts in Music Education in 2022.
+During his undergraduate degree, Sawyer studied French horn under Jeffrey Solomon.
 He is currently pursuing a Master of Arts in Music Education at JSU while serving the band program with his assistantship.
-Joshua is specializing his Master’s experience at JSU in music technology under Dr. Matthew Jordan.

-In his undergraduate studies at JSU, Joshua was involved with many ensembles and student organizations.
-These include: drum major for the Marching Southerners, percussionist for Chamber Winds, Percussion Ensemble, Wind Ensemble, Civic Symphony, Latin Ensemble, Alabama Intercollegiate Band, A Capella Choir, Chamber Singers, Flute Ensemble, as well as several pit orchestras for the JSU Drama productions.
-He served as an ambassador for the JSU School of Arts and Humanities and was awarded the “Outstanding Freshman Award” for the JSU David L. Walters Department of Music by the music faculty.
-Joshua is a member of the following organizations: Percussive Arts Society, National Association for Music Education, Phi Eta Sigma Honors Society, and The National Society for Leadership and Success.
+In his undergraduate studies at JSU, Sawyer was involved with many ensembles and student organizations.
+These include: Head mellophone section leader for the Marching Southerners, principal hornist for Chamber Winds, Horn Choir, Brass Choir, Civic Symphony, Gadsden Symphony Orchestra, as well as several pit orchestras for the JSU Drama productions.
+Sawyer is also a member of the National Association for Music Education and the Phi Kappa Phi Honors Society.

-Aside from his school and work duties, Joshua teaches lessons to local elementary through high school students in percussion and conducting.
+Aside from his school and work duties, Sawyer teaches lessons to local middle through high school students in French horn.